System Design Space

 • Prefix caching — cache of popular prefixes

-• Top-K precomputation — we store the top 10 in nodes
+• Top-K precomputation — store the best completions directly in trie nodes

 Data Collection